 Bottom line

-If you only compare premiums, COBRA will often look like the wrong answer.
+If you only compare premiums, COBRA will look like the wrong answer.
 But the real decision is whether you’re better off paying for continuity or starting fresh with a reset.

-Do the comparison using total cost and transition risk-not sticker shock-and you’ll land on the option that’s actually cheaper for your situation, not just cheaper on paper.
+Compare using total cost and transition risk—not sticker shock—and you’ll land on the option that’s actually cheaper for your situation, not just cheaper on paper.